epfl-ada/ada-2023-project-learningthesecretsofdata/README.md

 top composers.
 To increase his chances, he turns to a team of Data Scientists known as LSD.

 The LSD team's mission is to identify trends shared among successful music composers and compositions, ultimately optimizing choices for our young musician.
-The storyline focuses on American movies and Successful composers (successful meaning those who have produced soundtracks for high-grossing films, music appearing in more than ?? films, etc.)
+This is not an easy task but the team is driven by the wish of helping Stanislas.
+How could they provoke a cascADA of successful choices in Stany career.

+Which music genre Stany should he focus on?
+Will this new direction be enough for him to conquers the show business?
+Maybe he may invest in a ludicrous website to promote himself?
+Or should he even consider changing Nationality to achieve his goal?
+Let’s see what’s the plan LSD had concocted for Stanislas.

 ## Research Questions

 1) Which are the most frequent music genre appearing in movies ?
-2) What is the average composer's age at their first movie appearance ?
+2) What is the average composer's age at their :
+   - first movie appearance ?
+   - biggest box office revenue ?
+3) How the top composers' career progress over the years ?
-3) Where do composers come from ?
+4) Where do composers come from ?
-4) Does composer's gender matter ?
+5) Does composer's gender matter ?
-5) Does personal website is preferred ?
+6) Does having a personal website correlate with the composers' success ?
-6) What is the expected **fame** to appear in a movie ?
-(Challenging : **fame** can be quantified with the amount of
-7) streams or CD selling for older compositors.)

-## Additional datasets
+7) Is there a correlation between box office revenue and movie's playlist popularity ?

+## Dataset Enrichment Method

-List of needed information about movie's composer :
+Missing attributes about movie's composers :

 - Name
 - Birthday
 - Gender
 - Homepage
 - Place of birth
-- First appearance in movie
+- First appearance in movie credits

 We use a free to use API ([TMDB](https://www.themoviedb.org/?language=fr)) to enrich our movies' information.
-Also, some important features are missing in some observation, we then drop movies not containing the needed information.
+Also, some important features are missing in some observation, that's why we dropped movies not containing the needed information.
 A specific script has been created to be run once and create our `clean_enrich_movie.pickle` dataset.
-Go to `enrich_data.py` and its linked library `tmdb/tmdb.py` for more explanation on how we retrieved these information.
-Please note that a personal API key is needed to successfully run the script ([create key](https://developer.themoviedb.org/reference/intro/getting-started)).
+Go to `enrich_movie_data.py` and its linked library `tmdb/tmdb.py` for more details on how we retrieved these information.

+Missing attributes about composers' musics :

+- Genre
+- Spotify's popularity

+To retrieve these information we used the [SpotifyAPI](https://developer.spotify.com/documentation/web-api).
+Since streams count are impossible to collect, we chose to use the [popularity score](https://developer.spotify.com/documentation/web-api/reference/get-track)
+(documentation of score at the end of web page) proposed by the API.
+Information are stored in `spotify_dataset.pickle`.
+Go to `enrich_music_data.py` and its linked library `spotify/spotify.py` for more details on how we retrieved these information.

+Please note that a personal API key is needed to successfully run the scripts for TMDB ([create key](https://developer.themoviedb.org/reference/intro/getting-started)) and Spotify ([create key](https://developer.spotify.com/documentation/web-api/tutorials/getting-started)) dataset creation.
-Make sure to create file `.env` with your API bearer token using the `.env_example` as template.
+Make sure to create a file `.env` with your API bearer token using the `.env_example` file as template.

 ## Methods